qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 2. **Navigate to S3**
    - Type "S3" in the search bar
-   - Protip: select the star icon to save S3 as a bookmark in your AWS toolbar
+   - Protip: Select the star icon to save S3 as a bookmark in your AWS toolbar
    - Select **S3 - Scalable Storage in the Cloud**

 3. **Create a new bucket**
    - Click **Create Bucket** and enter a unique name, and note that bucket name must not contain uppercase characters.
-To easily find this bucket later in our shared AWS account, please use the following naming convention: `yourname-titanic` (e.g., doejohn-titanic)
+To easily find this bucket later in our shared AWS account, please use the following naming convention: `yourname-titanic-s3` (e.g., doejohn-titanic-s3).

-   - **Region**: Select the AWS region closest to your users or compute resources to minimize latency and reduce data transfer costs (a good option for UW-Madison users is typically us-east-1)
+   - **Region**: Select the AWS region closest to your users or compute resources to minimize latency and reduce data transfer costs (a good option for UW-Madison users is typically us-east-1).

-   - **Access Control**: Disable ACLs (recommended).
+   - **Access Control (ACLs)**: Disable ACLs (recommended).
+     - **What are ACLs?** Access Control Lists (ACLs) define fine-grained permissions at the object level, allowing you to grant specific users or AWS accounts access to individual files in your bucket.
+     - **Why disable them?** AWS now recommends managing access through bucket policies and IAM roles, which offer better security and are easier to manage at scale.
+Unless you have a specific need for ACLs, disabling them is the best practice.

-   - **Public Access**: Turn on "Block all public access".
+   - **Public Access**: Turn on "Block all public access" (recommended).
+This setting prevents unauthorized access and accidental data exposure.
+If you need external access, use IAM policies or signed URLs instead.

    - **Versioning**: Disable unless you need multiple versions of objects.
+     - **Enable only if needed**, as versioning increases storage costs.
+     - Useful when tracking changes to datasets over time but unnecessary for static datasets.

    - **Tags**: Adding tags to your S3 buckets is a great way to track project-specific costs and usage over time, especially as data and resources scale up.
-To easily track costs associated with your bucket in our shared AWS account, the following tags will work:
+To easily track costs associated with your bucket in our shared AWS account, add the following fields:
-      - **Name**: Your Name
+      - **Project**: titanic-bucket
-      - **Purpose**: titanic-S3-bucket
+      - **Owner**: yourname
       ![Example of Tags for an S3 Bucket](https://raw.githubusercontent.com/UW-Madison-DataScience/ml-with-aws-sagemaker/main/images/bucket_tags.PNG){alt="Screenshot showing required tags for an S3 bucket"}

    - Click **Create Bucket** at the bottom once everything above has been configured